Most Recent Questions

-Educational neuroscience (also ‘Neuroeducation’ and ‘Mind, Brain and Education’) are growing disciplines which bring together neuroscience, psychology and education with the aim to produce powerful school learning experiences.
+Educational neuroscience (also ‘Neuroeducation’ and ‘Mind, Brain and Education’) are growing disciplines.

-With a move towards education becoming more evidence informed, there is great interest to discover if this knowledge can improve education, but also in helping us to understand why things that work are so successful.
+Education is becoming more evidence informed.
+There is great interest to discover if this knowledge can improve education, and help us understand why things that work are successful.

-With this in mind, this zone aims to provide an opportunity for teachers to have conversations with scientists about the research on how young people learn.
+This zone provides an opportunity for teachers to have conversations with scientists about how young people learn.

-On this site we have neuroscientists and psychologists who carry out research on a broad range of topics, from maths and anxiety to memory and language.
+We have neuroscientists and psychologists who carry out research on a broad range of topics, from maths and anxiety to memory and language.
 Each fortnight we will focus on a particular topic.

 Whatever your question they are here to speak with you about the latest discoveries in the science of learning.
 ‘ASK‘ a question and you will receive an email when the scientists reply, or ‘CHAT‘ live with scientists in real time discussions.